 Asking users to turn on app tracking is a sensitive task.
-Adding context and describing the benefits of app tracking for your users is key to optimise your App Tracking Transparency (ATT) opt-in rate.
+Adding context and describing the benefits of app tracking for your users is key to optimising your App Tracking Transparency (ATT) opt-in rate.
 This is all the more important given the fact that the app tracking prompt can only be displayed once.

 Batch In-App messages allow you to provide additional details on why app tracking is important for your app and to trigger that request at the best moment: